Chem105 , General Chemistry II

 and long-standing mysteries in chemistry.

-In the current grant cycle (2016-2021) we have been focusing on several research projects that involve the chemistry of ions.
-We have made recent breakthroughs in (i) understanding carbocation rearrangment (paper 64 below), (ii) curing errors in acid-catalysis computations (papers 69 and 63), and (iii) explaining electrolyte conductivity phenomena of molten salt (papers 56,58,65,66) and protic ionic liquids (paper 70).
+We have been focusing on several research projects that involve the chemistry of ions.
+We have made recent breakthroughs in (i) discovering changes in chemical mechanism with external mechanochemical force (papers 71 and 74), (ii) curing errors in acid-catalysis computations (papers 69 and 76), and (iii) explaining poor conductivity of ionic liquids made from carboxylic acids (papers 70,75,79,81).

 We discovered, in 2012, a Grotthuss conductivity mechanism involving hopping halide ions, rather than hopping H+ ions.
 There is an associated activation energy, Ea, for Grotthuss conductivity, which rises during thermal expansion, and this is the reason for conductivity maxima versus temperature.
 This affects both network (BiCl3) and molecular (HgBr2) melts, and we are currently extending this study to more molten salts.
 In ionic liquids (molten salts with lower melting points), many have partial ionic character, with maximum conductivity at odd mixing ratios; we have uncovered effects due to dielectric constant and ion-pairing equilibria, both of which are affected by mixing ratio.
 In such systems, the conductivity mechanism appears to be translation of ion complexes, not Grotthuss H+ hopping, in our simulations; research eagerly continues in this new research direction.